trevipay/workshops/week04/day2/README.md

 For each scenario have the group whiteboard a diagram of the solution.
 Ensure that everyone in the group understands the terminology used to describe the scenario.
-Then for each of the updates discuss ways that the current implementation is insufficient and different aproaches for updating the environment to meet the new requirements.
+Then for each of the updates discuss ways that the current implementation is insufficient and different approaches for updating the environment to meet the new requirements.

 ## Scenario 1